lpryszcz/htseq/doc/contrib.rst

    whether an object is defined here or in ``_HTSeq.pyx``.

 ``src/HTSeq/_HTSeq.pyx``:
    The core of HTSeq.
-All classes with perfomance-critical methods are defined here.
+All classes with performance-critical methods are defined here.
    For most of it, this file looks as a normal Python file.
 Only where performance is critical, type annotation has been added.
 See the Cython manual for details.